Mindfulness-Based Stress Reduction

 - Group dialogue and discussions aimed at enhancing awareness in everyday life

-- Instruction on how mindfulness enhances emotional well-being, health, and relationships with others
+- Instruction on how mindfulness enhances physical, mental and emotional well-being, healthy relationships with self and others

-- Downloadable home practice audio files and a home practice workbook
+- Downloadable practice audio files and a home practice workbook

-Hennepin Healthcare employees receive a 15% discount.
-Plus, PTO For Fitness and BEA funds for providers may be used to pay for this course.
+Hennepin Healthcare employees receive a $50 discount.
+Plus, use PTO For Fitness and BEA funds for providers to pay for this course.
 (Additional funds for physicians may be available through Office of Professional Work-Life Balance.)

-- The 8-week course fee is $350 and includes the downloadable home practice audio files and a home practice workbook as well as the class learning and practice time.
+The 8-week, (9 session) program fee includes the downloadable practice audio files and a home practice workbook as well as experiential learning classes and practice time.

-More than thirty years of scientific research and hundreds of studies have shown that MBSR and mindfulness meditation practices may help to reduce medical symptoms and psychological distress related to:
+More than thirty years of scientific research and hundreds of studies have shown that MBSR and meditation may help to reduce physical and psychological distress including symptoms related to:

 - Blood pressure and heart disease